jarahzap/weather/README.md

 # Responses will be sent as a json with the following data:
   Date:	Date requested

-  Description:	Descitption of forecast eg. "broken clouds"
+  Description:	Description of forecast eg. "broken clouds"

   Max Temp: Maximum Temperature for that day in degrees farenheit